How to build a business that Generates Leads and Referrals for You

-Create the referral tools you need and and train your team in their use.
-This can range from having a website and electronic brochure through to the authority to directly solve customers problems.
+Create the referral tools you need and train your team in their use.
+This can range from having a website and electronic brochure to the authority to directly solve customers’ problems.

-Devote time to make your products and customer interactions worth talking about.
+Devote time to making your products and customer interactions worth talking about.
 This will grease the wheel for generating referrals.

 Surveys suggest that businesses that rely on referrals are more likely to be at the premium end of the price spectrum.
 It’s part of the social proof that you must be good!